trinker/kmeanstext/README.md

 **magrittr** pipeline to fit a model, select clusters, and examine the results.
 In this example I do not condense the 2012 Presidential Debates data by speaker and time, rather leaving every sentence as a separate document.
-On my machine the initial `data_store` and model fit take ~1 minute to run.
+On my machine the initial `data_store` and model fit take ~35 seconds to run.
 Note that I do restrict the number of clusters (for texts and terms) to a random 5 clusters for the sake of space.

     .tic <- Sys.time()